 Depowering of a truck’s front brakes is a practice amongst commercial truck owners and operators that can contribute to brake failure and the devastation that may result.
 It is believed that by depowering the front brakes, the tires and brakes are saved from some wear and tear, which ultimately reduces replacement costs.
 The truck driver relies instead on the trailer brakes and downshifting to decelerate or stop the truck.
 However at high speeds and/or when the unexpected inevitably happens out on our roads, the truck may be unable to stop, swerve, or otherwise avoid an accident.

 If you have been involved in an accident with a commercial truck that you suspect was the result of brake failure, you should take immediate steps to protect your legal rights.
-Please contact our truck accident attorneys for a free consultation, with no obligation, to determine whether a mechanical problem such as brake failure caused your injuries.
+Please contact us for a free consultation, with no obligation, to determine whether a mechanical problem such as brake failure caused your injuries.